What Are Termite Mud Tubes?

 Dodson Pest Control Will Find the Source and Fix the Problem

 If you already have mud tubes on or around your home, you may be facing significant structural damage to your home if the infestation is not appropriately and quickly treated.
-Dodson Pest Control technicians are highly familiar with an extensive variety of wood-destroying pests.
+Dodson Pest Control technicians are highly familiar with various wood-destroying pests.

 If you need help with a termite infestation, or want to find out what’s eating your home, contact Dodson Pest Control today for a free inspection.